jacott/rpk/docs/guide-book/src/config-file/actions.md

 ---

+[^note1]: `tapdance` is less nuanced than `dual_action`; it doesn't interact with other keys;
+    any other key press resolves the tap dance at whatever place it is at.

-[^note1]: Sometimes, when multiple modifiers are pressed, a modifier is released before the
+[^note2]: Sometimes, when multiple modifiers are pressed, a modifier is released before the
     modifier-macro is pressed.
 This would result in the modifier-macro not sending the down event.
 To help prevent this modifier-macros double set the modifiers.

 [1]: https://en.wikipedia.org/wiki/USB_human_interface_device_class
 [2]: layers.md#modifiers
+[global/tapdance]: global.md#tapdance_tap_timeout